Friday, 18 August 2023

 This is different than typing "from" instead of "form" because your fingers type faster than your inner monologue and the "F" and "R" buttons are so close, along with a program that knows these two words are often confused, which flags it for your review.
 It's the assumption that it gets to write for you on account of you.
 A spell checker might use the same bricks as the tower of Bable, but instead builds a road out of them.
 The medium being the message doesn't lock the message down to a singular form.
 The message of electric light isn't light, like McLuhan says, but late-night baseball and brain surgery now being done in the dark.
 McLuhan saw this coming but we seem to be looking in the rearview mirror on our road trip to the future of church tech.
 So much so that we're not going to notice we're in deep until there are fishes chasing our men.
 Sermons, as it were, written with spellcheck in hand aren't apostate by nature but are closer to it than they would likely ever notice.
 And that's the point.

 As Technology progresses and gets more and more entwined, not only with our lives but with our minds, we are going to need ways to set boundaries for things that act like people.
-Buter, shouldn't be the only one waging a war against thinking machines, when justified.
+Butler, shouldn't be the only one waging a war against thinking machines, when justified.
 And if you don't know what Butler I'm writing about. you have some reading to do.

 As for those thinking machines, you are already at war with them, whether you know it or not.
 And because they think like machines, their plan is to keep you never knowing.